Winterfylleth (band): History

 Formed in 2006, and releasing a demo (Rising of the Winter Full Moon) in 2007, Winterfylleth rapidly gained attention in the metal underground, earning them a record deal with Profound Lore Records on which they released their debut 2008 album The Ghost of Heritage.
 The release was critically well received and garnered the band considerable attention within the English black metal scene.
 Following this release, Richard Brass (also a member of Wodensthrone) departed the band and Chris Naughton and Simon Lucas were joined by Nick Wallwork and Mark Wood, completing the line-up that would remain until 2015.
-During the period between their first and second albums, white supremacist slogans were discovered on the bassist's MySpace page.
-This led to the band being removed from the lineup for a festival in Manchester and the bassist's departure from the band.
+In early 2008, during the period before Nick & Mark's joining, (and as the pre-curser to it) a social media post containing some 'misguided thoughts & opinions' was discovered on the live bass player's MySpace page.
+This post led to the band being removed from the lineup of a small festival in Manchester around the same period, and resulted in the bassist's departure from the band.
+The band later addressed - in detail - the impacts and fallout of this early controversy within Dayal Patterson's book Black Metal: Evolution of the Cult - The Restored, Expanded & Definitive Edition.

 Winterfylleth then set to work on their second album, The Mercian Sphere, which was released on Candlelight Records in 2010.
 Again, the release was a critical success (Terrorizer magazine album of the month and twentieth best album of 2010) and propelled the band to international success.
 This new found recognition landed the band high-profile appearances at a number of top metal festivals including Wacken Open Air, Hellfest, Graspop and Bloodstock Open Air.
 Winterfylleth released their third album in 2012, The Threnody of Triumph, once again to widespread critical acclaim: this release again obtaining Terrorizer magazine's album of the month and 15th best album of 2012.
 It also was ranked as the 12th best album of 2012 by Kerrang! and made the top ten lists of many Kerrang! contributors that year as well.

 In March and April 2013, Winterfylleth toured with and supported Enslaved in seventeen shows out of their eighteen show Spring Rite European tour.
 Later in the year the band returned to Graspop Metal Meeting for the second year running and soon after made their Summer Breeze Open Air debut.
 The first half of 2014 saw two releases from Winterfylleth.
 The first, released in January, was a split EP on vinyl with Ukrainian black metal band Drudkh entitled Thousands of Moons Ago / The Gates which featured covers of bands that have influenced Winterfylleth and Drudkh.
 The second, released in May, was a compilation album in which Winterfylleth participated entitled One And All, Together, For Home, featuring folk songs recorded by various metal bands including Primordial, Kampfar and, once again, Drudkh.
 In July 2014 Winterfylleth announced that they planned to release their fourth album, The Divination of Antiquity, in October 2014.